dgxz99/cloud-geo/docs/ServerEnvironmentVariable.md

 	Notes:

+	- For `SERVER_HOST` and `SERVER_PORT`, please fill in the ip and mapped port of the server when deploying the container.

 	- `SERVICE_IP` field, even if local you need to fill in the local IP address, not `127.0.0.1`. docker container deployment, **same network** under the fill in the container name can be.